How Biased are Your Features?: Computing Fairness Influence Functions with Global Sensitivity Analysis: : An Algorithm to Estimate Fairness Influence Functions

-We propose an algorithm, {\framework}, that leverages the variance decomposition of Eq.~\eqref{eq:fif_decompose} to compute the Fairness Influence Functions (FIFs) of all the subset of features. {\framework} has two algorithmic blocks: (i) local regression to decompose the classifier into component functions and (ii) computing the variance (or covariance) of each component.
-We describe the schematic of \framework{} in Algorithm~\ref{algo:framework}. \textbf{A Set-additive Representation of the Classifier.} To apply variance decomposition (Eq.~\eqref{eq:variance_decomposition_set_notation}), we learn a set-additive representation of the classifier (Eq.~\eqref{eq:functional_decomposition_set_notation}).
-Let us denote the classifier $ \alg $ conditioned on a sensitive group $ \mathbf{a} $ as $ \function_{\mathbf{a}}(\nonsensitive) \triangleq \alg(\nonsensitive, \sensitive = \mathbf{a}) $.
+We propose an algorithm, {\framework}, that leverages the variance decomposition of CPPs to estimate the FIFs of all subsets of features. {\framework} has two algorithmic blocks: (i) local regression to decompose the classifier into component functions taking distinct subsets of features as input and (ii) computing the variance (or covariance) of each component function.
+We describe the schematic of \framework{} in Algorithm~\ref{algo:framework}. \paragraph{A Set-additive Representation of the Classifier.} To apply variance decomposition (Eq.~\eqref{eq:variance_decomposition_set_notation}), we learn a set-additive representation of the classifier (Eq.~\eqref{eq:functional_decomposition_set_notation}) with input $ \feature \equiv (\nonsensitive, \sensitive) $.
+Let us denote the classifier $ \alg $ conditioned on a sensitive group $ \mathbf{a} $ as $ \function_{\mathbf{a}}(\feature) \triangleq \alg(\nonsensitive, \sensitive = \mathbf{a}) $.
 We express $ \function_{\mathbf{a}} $ as a set-additive model: